The Accidental Spy: Production and release

 Produced at a budget of HK$200 million, the film grossed only HK$30 million during its theatrical run in Hong Kong despite being Hong Kong's third biggest domestic release of the year.
 The Accidental Spy is the last film Jackie Chan film produced under Golden Harvest after some 22 films the production company has worked on with Chan.

 Dimension Films version

 Dimension Films acquired the international distribution rights to the film outside of Asia.
 Like many Jackie Chan films distributed by Disney, scenes were cut, foreign dialogue was dubbed, and the music score was changed.
 Parts of the plot were also changed, including the Anthrax II becoming "Opio Maxa" a new and more potent form of opium.

-The film holds a 29% "rotten" rating on Rotten Tomatoes based on seven reviews.
+The film holds a 25% "rotten" rating on Rotten Tomatoes based on eight reviews.

 Home media

 The film was first released on DVD by Universe Laser in Hong Kong.
 The release contains a non-anamorphic picture and a "making of" feature section.
 On 19 March 2009, Kam & Ronson released a remastered DVD with an anamorphic picture, 5.1 and DTS sound, but with no special features.

 The film was released on Blu-ray on 4 May 2009.